Mohamed Ali Yusuf

 Mohamed Ali Yusuf Gaagaab (Maxamed Cali Yusuf; 2 January 1944 – 3 December 2024, محمد علي يوسف جاجاب) was a Somali politician.
 He served as acting Vice President of Puntland from 10 October 2004 to 8 January 2005, and later he was appointed Minister of Finance of Puntland beginning on 25 January 2005 to 29 January 2009.
 He was elected as Interim Speaker of the Senate of Somalia from 11 August 2021 to 26 April 2022.

 Early life

 Mohamed Ali Yusuf Gaagaab was born on 2 January 1944 in Godobjiran in Nugal, Somalia, during World War II after the British occupation of Italian Somalia.
 He was from the Omar Mohamoud clan of Majeerteen, Darod.

 He studied his primary and secondary education in Galkayo.
 He graduated from Jamal Abdinashir High School in Mogadishu in 1965.
 He received a scholarship from East Germany to study law in 1965, earning a master's degree in philosophy and international law.

 Career

 Gaagaab returned to Somalia and worked as an assistant professor at the Faculty of Law of the Somali National University.

 He was imprisoned from 1985 for seven years under the Siad Barre regime for his party's revolutionary aims in Somalia, including founding a magazine.
-He left Somalia in 1992 for Denmark.
+He left Somalia after civil war in 1992 for Denmark.
 He returned to Somalia in 1996 to join the Somali Salvation Democratic Front (SSDF).